sorare/crypto/README.md

   </a>
 </p>

-`@sorare/crypto` is a JavaScript library providing various crypto functions to be used to sign your Sorare LimitOrder objects in order to make a bid, create or accept an offer.
+`@sorare/crypto` is a JavaScript library (TypeScript types included) providing various crypto functions to be used to sign your Sorare LimitOrder objects in order to make a bid, create or accept an offer.
 It can be used in both NodeJS and Browser environments.

 # Functions